 We have an active responsible investing reporting programme which enables each portfolio company and GHO to perform better and drive value creation for stakeholders.
 This includes reporting on certain key performance indicators that are monitored throughout our portfolio quarterly and annually.

-In respect of the financial year ending 31 December 2023, GHO has taken the following steps:
+In respect of the financial year ending 31 December 2024, GHO has taken the following steps:

-- Continued to monitor GHO’s compliance with applicable laws and regulations relating to modern slavery
+- Continued to monitor GHO’s compliance with applicable laws and regulations relating to modern slavery.

-During the course of 2024, GHO intends to:
+During the course of 2025, GHO intends to:

 - Continue to collaborate with industry associations (such as the UNPRI and the Institutional Limited Partners Association (“ILPA”)) and review their best practice guidance.